davewalker5/RPi-WeatherStation/README.md

 The RPi-WeatherStation is a simple home weather station based around a [Waveshare Raspberry Pi Zero WH](https://www.waveshare.com/wiki/Raspberry_Pi_Zero).

+It provides command-line logging scripts for periodic capture of sensor readings and storage of those readings in a SQLite database.
+It also implements a simple web service that can be run either as a command-lin script or installed as a systemd daemon.
+The web service periodically scans all the sensors, stores the data in a SQLite database and exposes endpoints to query the latest readings.

 The following is a table of the current supported sensors:

 | Measurement | Sensor | Reference |